Ruthik27/Computer-Networking/physical_layer.md

 >**VPN (Virtual Private Network)**

 ***Ad Hoc network (connection within 100 meters)***
->An ad hoc network is one that is spontaneously formed when devices connect and communicate with each other. / connection is temporary.(temporary type of Local Area Network (LAN)-f you set up an ad hoc network permanently, it becomes a LAN.)
+>An ad hoc network is one that is spontaneously formed when devices connect and communicate with each other. / connection is temporary.(temporary type of Local Area Network (LAN)-if you set up an ad hoc network permanently, it becomes a LAN.)
 >
 >In ad hoc mode, you can set up a wireless connection directly to another computer or device without having to connect to a Wi-Fi access point or router.
 >